 - Open in the Markup preview window described above.

 - Close (and save)

 Longtime Mac screenshots may be slow to adopt the new Command-Shift-5 shortcut.
-Yet, I find myself using it more to annotate screenshots without opening preview and delete screenshots.
+Yet, I find myself using it more to annotate screenshots without opening previews and deleting screenshots.
 The 5- and 10-second delay options are also useful and appreciated additions.

 Change screenshots folder

-For macOS Mojave or later, you can press Command+Shift+5 to entreat the screen capture panel, click on Options and choose “Other Location” to choose a destination.
+For macOS Mojave or later, you can press Command+Shift+5 to enter the screen capture panel, click on Options, and choose “Other Location” to choose a destination.